The probabilistic world: Fermions

 This demonstrates in a simple way that the time variables for different inertial systems correspond to different time structures rather than to different clocks of a given time structure.
 This explains why time dilatation between inertial systems is relative.
 If we take the clock system associated to an inertial system moving with $\vec{v_1}$, and compare it with clocks in an inertial system with velocity $\vec{v_2}$, the clocks in the inertial system with $\vec{v_2}$ tick slower, according to eq.\,\eqref{PT1} with $\vec{v}_i$ replaced by $\vec{v}_i'$, where $\vec{v}_1'=0 , \vec{v}_2'=\vec{v}_2-\vec{v}_1$.
 In contrast, in the clock systems of the inertial system with velocity $\vec{v}_2$ the clocks of the system with $\vec{v}_1$ tick slower, now following eq.\,\eqref{PT1} with $\vec{v}_1'=\vec{v}_1-\vec{v}_2 , \vec{v}_2'=0$.

 There is no contradiction since the two cases use different ordering structures for observables corresponding to distinct clock systems.
 In this language eq.\,\eqref{PT1} corresponds still to another time structure, namely the one ``at rest'' given by $(t,x)$, for which both $\vec{v}_1$ and $\vec{v}_2$ differ from zero.
 We conclude that the statements which standard clocks tick slower or faster depends on the time structure that is chosen.
 Here we understand by standard clocks that the same physical process as oscillations of photons for a given atomic transition line is used in all inertial systems.
-In an formulation of probabilistic time Einstein's special relativity is rooted in the choice of different time structures.
+In a formulation of probabilistic time Einstein's special relativity is rooted in the choice of different time structures.

 The non-diagonal two-dimensional Ising model of sect.\,\ref{sec:free_particles_in_two_dimensions} shows features of Lorentz symmetry.
 The trajectories of ``particles" with $x=x_{0}+t$ are the same in a different inertial frame, $x'=x_{0}'+t'$.
 This holds similarly for trajectories of left-movers $x=x_{0}-t$.
 This simple probabilistic system also admits the possibility to define different time structures that are related by Lorentz transformations.
 The model actually describes a system that is invariant under Lorentz transformations.
 This is most easily seen in an equivalent fermionic formulation based on Grassmann variables\,\cite{CWFIM}.
 In this formulation the continuous Lorentz transformations are realized as explicit symmetry transformations.
 They require the continuum limit.
+We may also realize the presence of Lorentz symmetry for the continuum limit of the expression of the step evolution operator in terms of fermionic creation and annihilation operators which will be discussed in chapter~\ref{sec:quantum_field_theory}.

-\paragraph*{Diffeomorphisms} In sect.\,\ref{sec:probabilistic_description_of_nature} we have briefly discussed space-time structures where observables are labeled by space-time points ~$x=(t,\vec{x})$.
-We have argued that the choice of coordinates should not matter for physical observables and a good choice of the overall probability distributions should be invariant under general coordinate transformations or diffeomorphisms
+\paragraph*{Diffeomorphisms and frame changes} In sect.\,\ref{sec:probabilistic_description_of_nature} we have briefly discussed space-time structures where observables are labeled by space-time points ~$x=(t,\vec{x})$.
+We have argued that the choice of coordinates should not matter for physical observables and a good choice of the overall probability distribution should be invariant under general coordinate transformations or diffeomorphisms